🇮🇪 Ireland · Central Bank of Ireland · MiCA CASP

 5

-CBI issues the CASP authorization.
+CBI issues the CASP authorisation.
 Commence operations with ongoing CBI reporting.
 File EU passporting notifications via the ESMA procedure for each target EU member state.

 ItemDetailsApprox.
 Cost